HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 ### Restricting the spectral channels used for fitting

-When we analyze a spectrum by fitting a model, we often want to apply lower and upper energy limits in order to fit the model on only a subset of the data points.
+When we analyze a spectrum by fitting a model, we often want to apply lower and upper energy limits to fit the model using only a subset of the data points.

 Restricting the spectrum data points by energy allows us to cut out parts of the spectrum that, for instance, have very low signal-to-noise, aren't relevant to our